nvincenthill/mealpanda/README.md

 ## Acknowledgments

-* Wes Bos's React tutorials helped me learn the React framework and produce this content.
+* Wes Bos helped me learn the React framework and produce this content.